 Plato Alpujarreño

-While common throughout Spain, the proximity of delicious tomatoes makes Granada a great place to enjoy your breakfast toast with freshly grated tomato and extra virgin olive oil.
-Some places also do homemade jams– worth asking!
+Although they're common throughout Spain, the proximity of Granada to delicious tomatoes makes this an especially great place to enjoy your breakfast toast with freshly grated tomato and extra virgin olive oil.
+Some places also do homemade jams—worth asking!

 Churros

-I adore the fluffy style of churros that are common to Granada.
-Perfect dipped in sugar (I prefer this to the thick mugs of chocolate), you can find them in Granada’s churros cafés in the morning (from about 8am to noon) and afternoons (about 5pm to 8pm).
+I adore the fluffy style of churros that are common in Granada.
+Perfect dipped in sugar (I prefer this to the thick mugs of chocolate), you can find them in Granada's churro cafés in the morning (from about 8 a.m. to noon) and afternoons (about 5 to 8 p.m.).

-A really common and delicious tapa in Granada is broad beans and ham.
-Simple– but totally delicious.
-I’d never really eaten broad beans before moving to Spain, but now I’m hooked!
+A really common tapa in Granada is broad beans and ham.
+Simple—but totally delicious.
+I'd never really eaten broad beans before moving to Spain, but now I'm hooked!

-The word meatball comes from Arabic (we know this because it starts with “al”).
-I have a feeling that meatballs have been a part of Granada’s cuisine for many years.
+The word albóndiga comes from Arabic; we know this because it starts with "al." I have a feeling that meatballs have been a part of Granada's cuisine for many years.
 Luckily we can still find delicious meatballs at many local tapas bars.

 Piononos